CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

     }
     ```

-As you can see, both methods essentially use the same idea of multiplying the parts of the objects successively with the value 31.
+As you can see, both methods essentially use the same idea of multiplying the parts of the objects successively with the prime number 31.
-So our questions for today are: Why the successive multiplication?
-And why the magic number 31?
+So our questions for today are:
+Why the successive multiplication?
+Is it important that 31 is a prime number?
+And why the magic number 31 in particular?

 <!--
 Possible tests: